Certificate of Advanced Study in Counseling

 The CAS includes 30 credit hours of graduate coursework, 18 of which must have a counseling focus.
 If not already documented through an applicant’s master’s degree, three (3) of these credits must reflect an introduction to the counseling profession (HCE 500 Orientation to the Counseling Profession; HCE 510 Introduction to Rehabilitation and Services; or HCE 640 Professional Issues in Mental Health Counseling).
 Students will work cooperatively with faculty to design a certificate program that is substantive, developmental, and focused on career goals.
 Matriculation into this certificate program qualifies students for financial aid.

 Focus Area (30 credits)

 The CAS in Counselor Education is self-designed, allowing students to develop a professionally relevant focus area of their own with the assistance of a faculty advisor.
 It is important that students consider a cohesive focus when designing their program of study.

-Counseling courses may be chosen from the full menu of options offered through the USM Counselor Education Program which can be found at the following link: https://usm.maine.edu/counselor-education/course-descriptions.
+Counseling courses may be chosen from the full menu of options offered through the USM Counselor Education Program.
+For course information and descriptions please see the Course Listing connected with the program.
 Some courses may be grouped together for students to pursue specific interests.
 (Please know that courses or specialty areas may change with changes in program faculty.)
 Example interest areas might include: